-- \$700, or - The individual's earned income for the year plus \$250 (but not more than the regular standard deduction amount, generally \$4,300).
+- \$750, or - The individual's earned income for the year plus \$250 (but not more than the regular standard deduction amount, \$4,550 for a single individual).

-However, if you are 65 or older or blind, your standard deduction may be higher.
+However, if the individual is age 65 or older or blind, his or her standard deduction may be higher.
 Use Table 4 to determine your standard deduction.